Kerry says U.S. ties can grow if more freedom in Vietnam

 The United States has been courting Vietnam to boost its influence in Asia and offset China's, but human rights and political prisoners have been a sticking point.

-Washington cited some progress last year and started easing its lethal arms embargo on Vietnam, allowing for defence engagement and joint military drills.
+Washington cited some progress last year and started easing its lethal arms embargo on Vietnam, allowing for defense engagement and joint military drills.

 Kerry said the message was that a further easing of the embargo hinged on rights.